toddledev/documentation/docs/08-pages/01-overview/index.md

 This combination of URL handling and component-like functionality makes pages the foundation for building complete web applications in Nordcraft.

-# Page structure
+## Page structure

-A page in Nordcraft can consist of several key elements:
+A page in Nordcraft can have any of the following:

-- [Element tree](/the-editor/element-tree): The hierarchy of elements and components that create the page's interface
+- [Element tree](/the-editor/element-tree): The hierarchy of elements and components that create the page interface
 - [Page configuration](/pages/page-configuration)
-  - [URL configuration](/pages/page-configuration#url-structure): Path segments and query parameters that define the page's address
+  - [URL configuration](/pages/page-configuration#url-structure): Path segments and query parameters that define the page URL on the web
-  - [Metadata](/pages/page-configuration#metadata): Title, description, language settings, and social sharing information
+  - [Metadata](/pages/page-configuration#metadata): Title, description, language settings, and social sharing metadata
-  - [Head assets](/pages/page-configuration#head-assets): Custom scripts, styles and other resources added to the page's `head`
+  - [Head assets](/pages/page-configuration#head-assets): Custom scripts, styles and other resources, which Nordcraft adds to the page `head` tag
 - [Variables](/variables/overview): Internal state and data management
 - [APIs](/connecting-data/overview): Connections to external services and data sources
 - [Formulas](/formulas/overview): Calculations and data transformations
 - [Workflows](/workflows/overview): Internal logic and behavior triggered by events
-- [Contexts](/contexts/overview): Communication channels to provide data to descendant components
+- [Contexts](/contexts/overview): Communication channels to provide data to child components

-These elements work together to create a complete, addressable screen in your application.

-# Custom 404 page
+## Custom 404 page

 If a user navigates to a URL that doesn't match any page in your application, Nordcraft shows a default 404 (page not found) page.

 To create a custom 404 page:

 1. Add a new page